-- 9.6.
-The 1966 Ordnance survey maps are also investigated and these show a note alongside the section of the route in question, A to C, referencing a letter and clearly stating that the way should be designated as "Byway maintainable to 'Green Lane' standard".
-This information is not reflected on the 1988 "List Streets", probably oversight.
-This part of the route in question, A to C, is discussed in more detail in report 1 of 3. - 9.7.
-The 1966 Ordnance survey map sheet ST4489 & ST4589 again shows the same note referencing the route question, A to C, as a Byway.
-This evidence along with all evidence historical the investigated, on balance, suggests that public vehicular rights exist.
+9.5.
+The 1966 Ordnance Survey maps are also investigated and these show a note alongside the section of the route in question, A to C, referencing a letter and clearly stating that the way should be designated as a "Byway maintainable to 'Green Lane' standard".
+This information is not reflected on the 1988 "List of Streets", probably an oversight.

+9.6.
+The 1966 Ordnance survey map sheet ST4489 & ST4589 (Fig.9.4) again shows the same note referencing the route in question, A to C, as a Byway.
+This evidence along with all the historical evidence investigated, on balance, suggests that public vehicular rights exist.
 If these rights exist over this section this lends evidence to higher rights existing over the section between points C and E, and visa-versa.
-In fact the 1855 Enclosure Award that laid out the route in question, C to E, by an Act of Parliament along with all the historical evidence secures the highest public rights for the entire route.
+In fact the 1855 Rogiet Enclosure Award that laid out the route in question, C to E, by an Act of Parliament along with all the historical evidence secures the highest public rights for the entire route.